Chase Ink Business Premier Review: $1K Bonus, 2.5% Cash Back

 • The Ink Business Cash® Credit Card (review) has no annual fee and offers 5x points on the first $25,000 of combined purchases per account anniversary year on office supply stores, internet, cable TV, mobile phones, and landlines, and 2x points on the first $25,000 of combined purchases per account anniversary year on restaurants and gas stations

-For those looking to earn travel rewards, I’d say picking up all three cards could make a lot of sense.
+For those looking to earn travel rewards, I’d say picking up a combination of the Ink Business Preferred and either the Ink Business Cash or Ink Business Unlimited would make a lot of sense.
 Meanwhile for those looking to earn cash back, the Ink Business Premier is better.

 Other Chase Ink credit cards are worth considering as well

-I’d say the closest competitor to the Chase Ink Business Premier Card is the Capital One Spark Cash Plus (review) (Rates & Fees).
+I’d say the closest competitor to the Chase Ink Business Premier Card is the Capital One Spark Cash Plus (review).

 The card has a $150 annual fee, and offers a flat 2% cash back on all purchases, with no foreign transaction fees.
-On top of that, the card offers a $150 annual cash bonus when you spend $150,000 on the card during an account anniversary year, so that bonus will more than offset the annual fee for big spenders.
+On top of that, spend $150,000 annually and Capital One will refund this fee every year, so that bonus will offset the annual fee for big spenders.

-While this is also a cash back card, the benefit is that cash back can be converted into travel rewards in conjunction with another Capital One travel card, like the Capital One Venture X Rewards Credit Card (review) (Rates & Fees).
+While this is also a cash back card, the benefit is that cash back can be converted into travel rewards in conjunction with another Capital One travel card, like the Capital One Venture X Rewards Credit Card (review).

 The $195 annual fee Ink Business Premier Card is Chase’s lucrative cash back business card.
 The card has a welcome bonus of $1,000 cash back upon completing minimum spending, and offers up to 2.5% cash back on purchases, which is almost unheard of.